How to set up a Jockey Box

 - Then, instead of leaving the gas pressure between 25 and 30 psi like we do for pouring, we want to make sure that—for a temporary overnight pause—we turn down the regulator to 12 psi.

 Now you’re good to leave everything hooked up overnight.

 One last thing to note—for anyone who may be unfamiliar with or intimidated by compressed air: In case of extreme user-error—should the pressure inside your regulator or keg accidentally get set way too high, both have emergency release valves that will automatically engage before either have a chance of reaching an unsafe level.

-STEP 7: FILL you JB’S COILS
+STEP 7: FILL YOUR JOCKEY BOX'S COILS

 Remember—this step needs to happen BEFORE adding ice.
 Run your beer, or whatever’s in your keg, all the way through the coils.
 As we mentioned earlier, should there be any residual moisture from the previous cleaning, filling your coils with your beverage will combat any freezing.

 STEP 8: CHECK ALL THE CONNECTIONS

 Before we get caught staring down a line of thirsty guests, we want to check every connection for any beverage or gas leaks.
 This is a natural best practice in preventing issues from accidental user-error before you start serving.

 To check for gas leaks, listen for any hissing at the CO tank and where the gas line connects to the regulator and coupler.

 Trace your beer from the coupler attached to its keg across the beverage jumper and all the way through your jockey box from its inputs to faucets.
 Look for any leaks or dripping on both the exterior and interior.